 The idea behind domestic subsidies is that the government can allow domestic producers to lower the price of local goods.
 This increases the domestic business’ ability to compete with foreign markets on price.
 The result of lower costs for local producers is the deterrence of outsourcing processes as well as an increase in exports.
 Domestic subsidies are especially effective when used in countries or industries that have high exports.

 #4 Currency Devaluation

 Devaluing the domestic currency in relation to foreign currency can also be used as a trade war tactic.
 By lowering the exchange rate, domestic exports become more competitive in other countries.
 At the same time, imports from other countries are more expensive now on a relative basis meaning foreign products are less competitive.

 An embargo is an extreme policy that officially bans the trade of a certain good with a particular country.
 This can be used to completely prohibit imports and exports or to just limit the commercial activity of the good.
 When this policy is implemented it is usually as a form of protest.

 What are the Impacts of a Trade War on the Economy?

 The effects of trade wars on the economy can be broken down into the short term and the long term.
 In the short term, imposing trade barriers will generally achieve the goal of protecting domestic businesses.
 Using tariffs, quotas, or any other barrier will allow local businesses to be more competitive relative to foreign producers.
 This will create jobs in these growing businesses.
 However, in a trade war, the other country will retaliate by imposing their own protectionist policies.
-What often happens is that the domestic businesses being protected can benefit from the policies put into place, however, many other businesses end of suffering as the foreign country will put barriers into place on other goods.
+What often happens is that the domestic businesses being protected can benefit from the policies put into place, however, many other businesses end up suffering as the foreign country will put barriers into place on other goods.